 We’re always hearing that we could be having better sex, a better orgasm, or a better relationship.
 But how often do we hear the nitty-gritty of how we can actually better understand our deepest desires and most embarrassing questions?
 Bustle has enlisted Vanessa Marin, a sex therapist, to help us out with the details.
-No gender, sexual orientation, or question is off limits, and all questions remain anonymous.
-Now, onto this week’s topic: why men can't come sometimes — and how to talk about it.
+Today’s week’s topic: why men can't come sometimes — and how to talk about it.

 Q: I’ve never seen this issue addressed before, so I’m a little embarrassed to be asking.
-My problem is that my boyfriend very rarely orgasms during sex.
+My problem is that my boyfriend can’t come during sex.
 At first, I thought he was just trying to last longer to impress me, but we’ve been together six months and I think he’s orgasmed maybe three times?
 We have never talked about it either.
 He’ll just go limp at some point and will awkwardly pull out.
 I can’t help but feel like I must be doing something wrong.
 I’ve never been with a guy who couldn’t come.
 Sometimes I can tell that he’s trying to fake an orgasm, which makes me feel even worse.
+Why can’t my boyfriend come sometimes?
+And how do I bring it up gently?

-Q: Thank you for being brave and submitting your question!
-What you’re describing sounds like delayed orgasm.
+A: Thank you for being brave and submitting your question!
+What you’re describing sounds like a delayed orgasm or impaired ejaculation.
 It’s an issue that doesn’t get a lot of press, but it’s far more widespread than most people think.
-I have a program for men called The Modern Man's Guide To Conquering Performance Pressure; delayed orgasm is actually the most common reason men sign up for it.

-You can each make an effort to engage more of your senses when you’re being intimate with each other.
-You can add more stimulation to your sex life by talking dirty to each other, moaning loudly, watching yourselves in the mirror, using lube, lighting aromatherapy candles, listening to sexy music, using a vibrating cock ring, or watching porn.
+Make an effort to engage more of your senses when you’re being intimate with each other.
+Add more stimulation to your sex life by talking dirty to each other, moaning loudly, watching yourselves in the mirror, lighting aromatherapy candles, and listening to sexy music or watching porn as you’re getting it on.
+Make it an immersive experience.
+For more physical sensations, try using a vibrating cock ring or vibrator.
+Also using lube will help everything glide easier and feel more intense.

 One of the most effective ways to get men to orgasm faster is to incorporate a little anal play into your sex life.
-Although the anus is still taboo in our culture, it’s a huge source of pleasure.
+Although the anus is still taboo in our culture, it’s a huge source of pleasure, especially for people assigned male at birth (AMAB.)
 Often just pressing a finger against a man’s anus can help him ejaculate much quicker.
 You’ll have to discuss your comfort levels with each other, but knowing how effective anal stimulation can be might motivate you to give it a try!

-Sometimes guys need foreplay too!
-It’s possible that your guy needs more stimulation before the two of you move on to intercourse.
+AMAB people need to warm up too.
+It’s possible that your guy needs more stimulation, kissing, or snuggling before the two of you move on to penetrative intercourse.
 If you don’t typically engage in a lot of foreplay before sex, try giving him a hand job or a blow job for 10-15 minutes, then start having sex after he says he’s ready.

+Orgasming is as mental as it is physical.
 Most men these days feel a tremendous amount of pressure to “perform” in the bedroom.
-He might be focusing so hard on being a good lover that he’s not paying enough attention to his own pleasure.
+He might be focusing so hard on being a good lover or why he’s not coming that he’s not paying enough attention to his own pleasure.

 Most people struggle with vocalizing what they need in bed, which means there are an awful lot of people out there having sex that isn’t really doing it for them.
 There are a lot of possibilities here — your boyfriend might be interested in exploring fantasies or power dynamics that he feels embarrassed bringing up, he might want you to stimulate him in a different way, or he might simply feel too uncomfortable to ask you to change positions.

-Try asking your boyfriend questions like, “how do you feel about our sex life?”, “what feels like a good sexual frequency to you?”, and “do you ever feel pressured to have sex when you’re not in the mood?”
-I would not recommend asking him if he’s gay; you’re going to have to trust him to come to terms with his identity on his own.
+Because this can be sensitive, try to be gentle when bringing this up.
+Ask your boyfriend questions like, “How do you feel about our sex life?”, “What feels like a good sexual frequency to you?”, and “Do you ever feel pressured to have sex when you’re not in the mood?”
+Try to see what kind of physical intimacy he does like.

 Everybody’s different when it comes to sex.
 It’s possible that he feels satisfied and fulfilled without an orgasm.
-Try asking him, “how do you know when you feel finished with sex?”
+Maybe he just likes getting you off.
+Try asking him, “How do you know when you feel finished with sex?” or “What turns you on?” to get a better sense of where he’s at mentally.

-The men who experience delayed orgasm often feel like they’re the only guy on earth who has this problem, so try to be as sensitive as you can in starting to have these conversations with him.
+Men and AMAB people who experience delayed orgasm often feel like they’re the only people on earth who have this problem, so try to be as sensitive as you can in these conversations with him.
 Good luck!